 By viewing the trend, you can have an idea of the past performance of a keyword.

 If google trend shows a smooth and non-dropping graph for your keyword, means that this keyword is not gonna die soon and will bring traffic to your site.

 Further, we’ll look a few more great points in the tools section of this guide.

 Up till now, let me know if you have an awesome idea about any other factor which will add value to your keyword research.

-As I am looking forward to move on to our nest section.
+As I am looking forward to moving on to our next section.

 While doing keyword research you might have come across terms like “Keyword Competition” and “Keyword Difficulty”.

 These terms are to describe how much effort is required to rank these keywords.